pyMultiVideo/docs/docs/user-guide/installation.md

     1. Change directory to the pyMultiVideo code folder that contains the file `requirements.txt` using `cd path/to/code/folder`.
     2. Install the python packages with `pip install -r requirements.txt`

+### Install a camera API of your choice:

+Currently the Spinnaker SDK and the Ximea API are supported by the pyMultivideo:

-### Install the Spinnaker SDK and PySpin python package
+#### Install the Spinnaker SDK and PySpin python package

 1. Go to the [Spinnaker SDK Download](https://www.teledynevisionsolutions.com/support/support-center/software-firmware-downloads/iis/spinnaker-sdk-download/spinnaker-sdk--download-files/?pn=Spinnaker+SDK&vn=Spinnaker+SDK) page.
 You will need to create an account on the Teledyne website to access the downloads.
 2. Download the latest version of the main Spinnaker SDK for windows (e.g. `SpinnakerSDK_FULL_4.2.0.83_x64.exe`) and the Python 3.10 bindings (e.g. `spinnaker_python-4.2.0.83-cp310-cp310-win_amd64.zip`)